Practical learning of multi-time statistics in open quantum systems: Introduction

 Specifically, in this work, we address the question: how can many-time phenomena, as described above, be accessed in quantum experiments and on near-term quantum hardware?
 In doing so, we pave the way for the realistic observation and study of temporal correlations, placing them on a similar level as many-body states.
-This has timely applications across quantum technologies, including model-independent environmental characterization, novel sensing methods, diagnosis of temporally correlated noise, and paths to quantum advantage through the simulation of open systems.
 To achieve this, we combine established approaches in many-body physics with new techniques specifically designed for observing temporal quantum states, particularly under various control paradigms.
 We show that quantum computers, even in their current state, offer a timely opportunity to explore the richness of many-time physics.
 While these machines are too noisy to manipulate into the large entangled registers required for interesting quantum algorithms, they are riddled with complex noise~\cite{White-NM-2020,White-MLPT,MTP1}, which we can access with high-fidelity controls.
 Thus, we show that there is scope to explore interesting physics even with relatively small devices -- a single qubit probed across many times, for example, can exhibit many of the same properties as large quantum states.
 In this sense, these methodological advances show that highly nontrivial many-time physics can be more accessible than many-body physics for the near-term quantum processors, which opens rich new areas of investigation.
 Applications of this work range from the diagnostics of temporally correlated noise in quantum technologies~\cite{altherr2021quantum, White-NM-2020}, to the observation and simulation of dynamical complexity in condensed matter systems~\cite{nitzan2003electron, PhysRevLett.124.043603, PhysRevLett.115.043601}, to quantum biology~\cite{lambert2013quantum, McGuinness2011} and quantum causal modelling~\cite{1367-2630-18-6-063032}.

 We begin with a brief introduction to quantum stochastic processes and many-time correlations in Sec.~\ref{sec:background}.
 Then we present our main theoretical results of generalising the classical shadow tomography to the spatiotemporal realm in Sec.~\ref{sec:shadow}.
 To implement classical spatiotemporal shadow tomography requires control that is typically available in current quantum hardware, namely mid-circuit measurements.
 We overcome this limitation in Sec.~\ref{sec:IC-control}.
 We then demonstrate, in Sec.~\ref{sec:correlated-noise}, the high efficacy of these methods by extracting features of many-time physics in a series of quantum simulations of complex dynamics on IBM Quantum processors.
 In particular, we characterise a 20-step quantum process and extract temporal correlations from it.
 Our conclusions are presented in Sec.~\ref{sec:conc}